booxter/booxter.github.io/_posts/2023-09-19-ovn-chassis-binding-walkthru.md

 ---
-title: "Walk through: OVN Chassis Binding Process"
+title: "OVN Chassis Binding Process"
 description: "
   This post explains how ovn-controller binds ports to chassis.
 It also describes the new multi-chassis port bindings, why they are needed, and how